tge-was-taken/Atlus-Script-Tools/README.md

 	* Evaluating compiled or uncompiled message scripts (.bf & .flow) and providing statistics

 ### Utilities ###
-* This is where utility programs using the library will be stored.
+* This is where misc utility programs using the library will be stored.
 Also serves as a reference for anyone wanting to use the library.

 #### AtlusMessageScriptExtractor ####
 * This application is can batch extract the text from message scripts from within various binary files.
 Use this is if you want a quick dump of the text from a game.

+#### AtlusFlowScriptExtractor ####
+* Similar to the previous program, it can batch extract scripts from within various binary files.
+Use this is if you want a quick reference of all the scripts used in a game.

+#### AtlusFlowScriptInterpreter ####
+* WIP interpreter for flow scripts.
+Not suitable for use yet.

 #### packages ####
 * Nuget packages.